-Transmitters: adds OneVue Sync Transmitters from the OneVue Sync and Notify solution.
+Transmitters: adds Sync Transmitters from the OneVue Sync and Notify solution.

-Alert Rules have the flexibility to be configured with simple or team scheduling.
+Alert Rules have the flexibility send alert notifications with simple or Team scheduling.
 Simple scheduling sends alert notifications to users based on a 24 hour, 365 day schedule.
-Team scheduling allows an Alert Rule to be assigned to a team, which sends notifications to based on the team shifts.
+Team scheduling allows an Alert Rule to be assigned to a Team, which sends notifications based on the Team's shifts.